inyokaproject/docker-setup/README.md

 docker service ls
 ```

-TODO: To publish the port of the web worker
+To publish the port of the web worker

 ```
-docker service update --publish-add published=8000,target=8000 inyoka_inyoka-worker
+docker service update --publish-add published=80,target=8000 inyoka_inyoka-worker
 ```

-Run migrations (works only on the same machine as the container runs)
+Run migrations (works only on the same machine, where the container runs)

 ```
 docker exec -it <container> /root/.venvs/inyoka/bin/python manage.py migrate